ray-project/ray/doc/source/rllib-env.rst

 In many situations, it does not make sense for an environment to be "stepped" by RLlib.
 For example, if a policy is to be used in a web serving system, then it is more natural for an agent to query a service that serves policy decisions, and for that service to learn from experience over time.
 This case also naturally arises with **external simulators** that run independently outside the control of RLlib, but may still want to leverage RLlib for training.

-RLlib provides the `ExternalEnv <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/serving_env.py>`__ class for this purpose.
+RLlib provides the `ExternalEnv <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/external_env.py>`__ class for this purpose.
 Unlike other envs, ExternalEnv has its own thread of control.
 At any point, agents on that thread can query the current policy for decisions via ``self.get_action()`` and reports rewards via ``self.log_returns()``.
 This can be done for multiple concurrent episodes as well.

-For example, ExternalEnv can be used to implement a simple REST policy `server <https://github.com/ray-project/ray/tree/master/python/ray/rllib/examples/serving>`__ that learns over time using RLlib.
+ExternalEnv can be used to implement a simple REST policy `server <https://github.com/ray-project/ray/tree/master/python/ray/rllib/examples/serving>`__ that learns over time using RLlib.
 In this example RLlib runs with ``num_workers=0`` to avoid port allocation issues, but in principle this could be scaled by increasing ``num_workers``.

 Logging off-policy actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~